 Learn about the different levels and impacts of crises, the building and maintaining of effective plans and the purpose and importance of training.
 Discover how to use influencing strategies to avoid or avert a crisis.
-As part of the crisis communication training, you will take part in our half day online crisis scenario planning exercise run by your course leader Chris Tucker.
+Join an online crisis scenario planning exercise run by your course leader Chris Tucker.
 As a former PR director in a global organisation Chris is a veteran of many crisis situations.

 This course is taught and assessed at Master’s level.
 Make sure that this is the right level for you and if you aren’t sure, just get in touch.

 You will have access to the course for one year and can decide how quickly you want to complete it within this time.
 The CIPR exam board meets four times a year and this is when you can submit your work (usually January, March, July and October).

 Easy access to tutor support via Study Hub messaging

 Online library with all the books you need